danirueda/danirueda.github.io/about.md

 Hello!

 I'm Daniel.
 I'm a computer science student from the University of Zaragoza.
-I love computers, develop code, travelling, strength sports and the healthy food.
+I love computers, develop code, travelling, strength sports and healthy food.

 If you have any doubt of my publications or just want to know more, please, <a href="mailto:danir94@gmail.com" target="_top">contact with me</a>!!!
+I also accept congratulations!!!

 <div class="divider"></div>